Aliases for PDGFD Gene

 GeneCards Summary for PDGFD Gene

 PDGFD (Platelet Derived Growth Factor D) is a Protein Coding gene.
-Diseases associated with PDGFD include mesangial proliferative glomerulonephritis and proliferative glomerulonephritis.
-Among its related pathways are Phospholipase D signaling pathway and Focal Adhesion.
+Diseases associated with PDGFD include Mesangial Proliferative Glomerulonephritis and Brain Cancer.
+Among its related pathways are p70S6K Signaling and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include growth factor activity and platelet-derived growth factor receptor binding.
 An important paralog of this gene is PDGFC.

 UniProtKB/Swiss-Prot for PDGFD Gene